Kx22 Heatsink for the Elecraft™ KX2 (click for new window)

 Thermal transfer compound was used between the PA FETs and heatsink.
 We ran the KX2 RF output into a Bird Termaline 50Ω load, and measured RF power output with a Bird 43 with a 25H element.
 The DC power was provided by a Xantrex HPD 30-10 supply and was monitored using an HP 3468B DVM.
 3 trials were averaged on each band pre and post-heatsink mod, and the summary data of transmit time improvement is below:

 From the results you can see that the improvement in key-down time is as much as 250% depending on band.
 Our goals were to be able to run 10W in digital modes for extended periods on all bands without power fold-back, and to do as little harm as possible to the excellent appearance of the KX2.
 This heatsink achieves both goals without any fans and without being excessively large.

 1) I don’t want to disassemble the tiny antenna connector to install the Kx22.

 The small size of the KX2’s internal antenna connector can be challenging, especially for those of us with older eyes.
 Fortunately it is really not that difficult if you use a small jeweler’s flat-bladed screwdriver to depress the locking tang.
 Full instructions are in the manual which is available for download by clicking the ‘Downloads’ tab above.
-If you still do not want to perform this part of the install we can offer to supply the Kx22 heatsink with the BNC mounted and ready to go.
+If you still do not want to perform this part of the install you can purchase the Pre-mounted BNC option, and your Kx22 will come ready to mount and go.